The Connection Between Near Work And Myopia

 How Does Near Work Contribute to Myopia?

 Numerous studies have assessed the relationship between near work and myopia.
-A systematic review of 27 such studies found a 2% increased chance of developing myopia with every diopter-hour of near work time per week.
+A systematic review of 27 such studies found a 2% increased chance of developing myopia with every dioptre-hour of near work time per week.

 Additional research indicates that taking regular breaks while doing near work may have a positive effect on myopia.
 Children who engaged in continuous and focused reading had higher levels of myopia than groups of children who took frequent breaks, even if they read for the same amount of time overall.